 The best way to improve the function of your kitchen and your life is to get intentionally organized.
-So many people think organization is all about the right containers or storage systems, when in reality the thing that is going to give you the biggest home makeover is to declutter and then organize.
-So here’s how to get started:
+So many people think organization is all about the right containers or storage systems when in reality the thing that is going to give you the biggest home makeover is to declutter and then organize.
+So here’s how to get started with a kitchen declutter to improve the function of your kitchen and to keep clutter at bay.

 *This post contains affiliate links.
 For more information see my disclosures.